tpkn/animate-video-player/README.md

 ![preview](https://github.com/tpkn/animate-video-player/blob/master/preview.gif)

-## Benefits
+## Features
-1. You could animate container the way you wish to
+- You could animate container the way you wish to
-2. You could place container anywhere on stage
+- Position the video anywhere on a stage
-3. You could set multiple video types to make sure it would work in different browsers
+- Set multiple video types to make sure it would work in different browsers
+- Customize player controls
-4. Core is about 3.4KB
+- Core is about 3.5KB